lagom/lagom-samples/shopping-cart/shopping-cart-scala/README.md

 GRANT ALL PRIVILEGES ON DATABASE shopping_cart TO shopping_cart;
 ```

-Once PostgreSQL is setup, you can start the system by running:
+Once Postgres is setup, you can start the system by running:

 ```
 sbt runAll